nathankouts/SQL_Query_Exercise/README.md

 * Load the 3 datasets into 3 tables from a SQL database
 * Execute SQL queries to answer various questions

-There are 10 problems that need to be solved.
-The problems are to:
+There are 10 questions that need to be answered.
+The tasks are the following:

-Find the total number of crimes recorded in the CRIME table
+* Find the total number of crimes recorded in the CRIME table

 * Retrieve first 10 rows from the CRIME table